springcard/springcard-dotnet-pcsc-sdk/README.md

 ### Apple VAS and Google SmartTap demos

 Some SpringCard PC/SC readers (Prox'N'Roll HSP, Puck and SpringPark) have been certified by Apple to read Apple Wallet NFC passes (Apple VAS with ECP) and by Google to read Smart Tap NFC passes.
 SpringCard offers libraries to implement the relevant secure transaction with the mobile phones or smart watches to retrieve the content of the pass.
-The `Pass` directory contains
+The `NfcPass` directory contains

 - `PassKitRdr`, a demo that reads Apple Wallet NFC passes
 - `SmartTapRdr`, a demo that reads Google Smart Tap NFC passes